May 29, 2026 · 7 min read

 1. The first line is the entire post

 LinkedIn truncates after roughly 210 characters on mobile.
 If your first line doesn't earn the click, nothing else matters.
-The patterns that earn clicks aren't 'shocking statistics' or 'controversial takes' — they're specific, low-key admissions.
+The hooks that earn clicks are not shocking statistics or controversial takes.
+They are specific, low-key admissions.

 Compare these two openers for the same post: